stuycs-gh-classrooms/nxtm-p01-pd10-best-team-ever/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- space button shoots projectiles
+- UP/DOWN/LEFT/RIGHT keys control spaceship
+- 'p' key starts/stops the game

 Mouse Control:
-- Mouse movement:
+- Mouse movement: program tracks mouse movement
-- Mouse pressed:
+- Mouse pressed: if mouse coordinates are within the coordinates of the start button and mouse pressed, start game

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+CLASS Spaceship
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS
   - LIST METHODS HERE

-CLASS NAME1
+CLASS Projectile
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS